adubkov/shri-factorial/README.md

   }
 ```

-So we've optimized version of function!
+So, now we've optimized version of function!